Energy in Iran: Electricity

-Although some criticize Iran's hydroelectric power plans as potentially dangerous to the environment, most agree that the country's current state of hydroelectric production is much better off than in the past.
 Iran has displayed a new approach to this sector.
 After the 1979 Islamic Revolution, the construction of hydroelectric power plants became both a popular private and public venture.
 Often, construction projects did not meet basic environmental standards, engineering standards, and technical requirements.
 As a result, many of these dams were destroyed or left in dilapidated conditions.

 By 2004, the addition of new hydroelectric stations and the streamlining of conventional coal- and oil-fired stations increased installed capacity to 33,000 megawatts (MW).
 Of that amount, about 75 percent was based on natural gas, 18 percent on oil, and 7 percent on hydroelectric power.
 However, in 2004 Iran opened its first wind-powered and geothermal plants, and the first solar thermal plant was to come online in 2009.

+In 2021, Iran produced 341 terawatt-hours (TWh) of net electricity, 94% of which came from fossil fuels.
+Natural gas was the primary source, accounting for about 81% of electricity generation.
+Oil's contribution rose from 9% in 2018 to 14% in 2021, driven by international sanctions that limited oil exports and impacted associated natural gas production, leading to increased domestic use and substitution with diesel and fuel oil in power generation.
+Additionally, condensate storage capacity constraints hindered non-associated natural gas production, prompting greater reliance on alternative fuels.
+In response, Iran is upgrading its older natural gas plants to more efficient combined-cycle plants and expanding capacity to reduce hydropower dependency, improve generation efficiency, and increase oil availability for export.

-Demographic trends and intensified industrialization have caused electric power demand to grow by 8 percent per year.
-It has also been estimated that Iran has the potential to produce at least 6,150 MWh of electricity by Wave power from its coastline on Persian Gulf alone.
+It has been estimated that Iran has the potential to produce at least 6,150 MWh of electricity by wave power from its coastline on Persian Gulf alone.
 Iran is also experimenting with electricity generation from organic wastes and plans to build power plants using sewage and organic waste of domestic and industrial origin as fuel.
-With about 300 clear sunny days a year and an average of 2,200 kilowatt-hour solar radiation per square meter, Iran has a great potential to tap solar energy.
+With about 300 clear sunny days a year and an average of 2,200 kilowatt-hour solar radiation per square meter, Iran has significant potential to tap solar energy.